Automattic/custom-fonts/README.md

 every text element on the site and Headings will apply to page and post titles as well as the site title.
 See the [Annotations](./annotations.md) documentation to learn how the font settings differ by theme.

+**Note that no changes will take effect without a theme annotation for the current theme.**

 # Development